Pricing Rules

 - Flights — the flights these rules price.

-- Qualification Rules — the same condition engine, used for eligibility.
+- Qualification Rules — the same condition mechanism, used for eligibility.

 - Accumulated Facts — running totals the rules read in conditions.